 One of the big draws for the crowd is the Dog Sled Rides.
 The key to ensuring that everyone gets a ride is to sign up for the earliest time slots available.
 As the day gets going so, does the lines, and they can only give so many rides a day.

 Don’t forget to walk down Main Street to see the impressive Ice Sculptures.
-From an alumni from Michigan Tech, I can tell you that there is a lot of time and effort that goes into creating these masterpieces.
+From alumni from Michigan Tech, I can tell you that there is a lot of time and effort that goes into creating these masterpieces.

 The highlight of the festival is the dramatic fireworks display that goes off Friday and Saturday nights.
-For those who stay the whole day or for those that come back just for the fireworks, it is a great ending for a cold but, jam-packed filled day of fun, snow, fire, and ice!
+For those who stay the whole day or for those that come back just for the fireworks, it is a great ending for a cold but, the jam-packed filled day of fun, snow, fire, and ice!